nabilshadman/go-rest-api-jobs-data/README.md

 ## Overview

-This project implements a RESTful API using Go (Golang) that manages job-related data through CRUD (Create, Read, Update, Delete) operations with PostgreSQL as the backend database.
+JobAPI is a high-performance REST service built with Go (Golang) that provides comprehensive job management capabilities.
+The service offers streamlined CRUD operations (Create, Read, Update, Delete) for job listings, leveraging PostgreSQL for robust data persistence and Go's powerful concurrency features for efficient request handling.

 ### Key Features
 - Data modeling using Go structs and slices for efficient data manipulation